 New York foster father faces trial in sex abuse case

-A group of lawmakers representing a cross-section of Israel's political spectrum is reaching out to American Jews to discuss anti-Semitism in the United States.
-A New York foster father who took in more than 100 troubled boys over 20 years is set to go on trial on charges he sexually abused eight of the children.
+A foster father who took in more than 100 troubled boys over 20 years is set to go on trial on charges he sexually abused eight of the children.
+In addition to the alleged abuse of the boys, prosecutors also said the man sexually abused a dog in front of a child.

 Add your comments below